sadmanhoque/TF-Experiments/EKS-project/README.md

 https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#progress-deadline-seconds

+## Kubernetes Commands

 Configure locally installed kubectl to connect with the deployed cluster

 `aws eks --region ca-central-1 update-kubeconfig --name my-eks-cluster`

+To authenticate local kubectl with AWS so it can actually deployer worker nodes:

+`aws eks update-kubeconfig --region ca-central-1 --name my-eks-cluster` For more documentation on the process https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html

 If kubectl is already configured for other clusters run: